-Management is not something that you “just do intuitively” and it will work out by itself.
+Management is not something you “just do intuitively” and it will work out by itself.
 Instead, management is a craft that you can - and should - learn.
 It’s about knowing the right tools and approaches and learning skills that help you to lead a productive, happy and motivated team.
 In this post, we visualize these skills as a “Skill Tree” like in a video game.
-Have look, it will be fun and insightful!
+Have a look.
+It will be fun and insightful!

 Management Skill Tree